MichaelBell/tt04-nanoV/README.md

 The SPI RAM and a UART are connected to the bidi IOs.
 The SPI RAM is clocked at the same speed as the input clock.

 The CPU has no instruction or data cache and effectively runs at clock speed / 32.
-More details on th eimplementation can be found in the [nanoV](https://github.com/MichaelBell/nanoV) repo.
+More details on the implementation can be found in the [nanoV](https://github.com/MichaelBell/nanoV) repo.
+The [nanoV-sdk](https://github.com/MichaelBell/nanoV-sdk) has peripheral access and startup code.

 # What is Tiny Tapeout?